-Studies were assessed according to the inclusion criteria above.
-Four review authors (LRM, JF, MIR, DDR) worked in pairs; agreement on eligibility was reached.
+In this update all studies were assessed according the inclusion criteria above.
+Four reviewers (LRM, JF, MIR,DDR) worked in pairs and agreement on eligibility was reached.
 A standard checklist was used to guide this process.
-No effort was made to blind the names of authors, institutions, or journals.
-The reason for this was that the review authors were very familiar with the literature on surgical treatment for benign ovarian tumours and would have recognised most studies even if they were blinded.
-For this update, two review authors (MCB and ATS) independently assessed citations for inclusion.
-Any discrepancies were resolved by a co-author (RG or SF).
+No effort was made to blind the reviewers from names of authors, institutions or journals.
+The reasons for this was that the reviewers were very familiar with the literature on surgical treatment for benign ovarian tumours and would recognise most studies even if they were blinded.
+For this update, two reviewers (MCB and ATS) independently assessed citations for inclusion.
+Any discrepancies were resolved by a coreviewer (RG and SF).
 When eligibility could not be determined from the published study the authors were contacted for clarification.
 There were no language restrictions.